 An Imaginary, Abandoned (And Filthy) Saint-Firminy

-The Brussels artist Xavier Delory has completed the last in his series of fanciful visualizations, "Pilgrimage Along Modernity," which targets Le Corbusier.
+Brussels-based artist Xavier Delory has completed the last in his series of fanciful visualizations: “Pilgrimage Along Modernity.”

 All images courtesy Xavier Delory

 After “vandalizing” Ville Savoye and transforming La Chapelle Notre-Dame du Haut with color, Brussels-based artist Xavier Delory has completed the final visualization in his series, “Pilgrimage Along Modernity.”
 The set of images, entitled “Eglise Saint-Pierre de Firminy: Post-mortem,” imagines the Le Corbusier-designed church in a state of abject disrepair.
 Read Delory’s description of the building’s history and see his images below.

 The church is part of a commission of several buildings made to Le Corbusier, by Eugène Claudius-Petit, mayor of the town of Firminy (France).
 The project, baptised ‘Firminy-Vert’, forms the largest architectural complex built by Le Corbusier in Europe.
 This site includes: a cultural centre, a stadium, a swimming pool, a housing unit and the Church of Saint-Pierre.

 Construction of the church began in 1970, five years after the death of the architect.
 Due to budgetary and political problems, the project experienced many disruptions.
 By 1978, only the substructure was built and for 30 years this base, nicknamed the ‘blockhouse’, remained cut off from the rest of the building.